|

 saucers began to blur

-space in every direction as if the curtain had drawn back on a giant
+space in every direction as if the curtain had drawn back on a gigantic

 war epic!
 The sight was breathtaking!